ljkrajewski/textgen-code/tests/unit.md

-Certainly!
 Here are three specific examples of unit tests for correctness:

 1. **Example: String Reversal Function**
    - **Description**: Suppose you want to test a function that reverses a given string.